FINNGEN/finemap-pQTL-pipeline/README.md

 - `finemap.sumstats_pattern`: a path to GWAS summary statistics where `{PHENO}` is a magic keyword to be replaced by an actual phenotype name in `finemap.phenolistfile`
 - `finemap.phenolistfile`: a list of phenotypes to fine-map
 - `finemap.phenotypes`: a path to phenotype file. **[IMPORTANT]** The first column should contains sample IDs that match to bgen sample IDs.
 If a phenotype is binary, we expect it's coded as **0/1/NA**, otherwise quantitative phenotype is automatically assumed.
+- `finemap.mergeScript`: path to a R script to merge the summary statistics and allele frequency.
+- `finemap.freqFile`: path to allele frequency.
 - `finemap.preprocess.rsid_col`: a column name of rsid / variant id.
 If `finemap.preprocess.set_variant_id` is `true`, this option is disregarded.
 - `finemap.preprocess.chromosome_col`: a column name of chromosome
 - `finemap.preprocess.position_col`: a column name of position